 Our mission of transforming the lives of people living with rare diseases guides our research and development efforts.
 We’re applying our expertise beyond complement to deliver innovations for even more patients.

-Alexion’s research teams are working to uncover new insights about Wilson disease with the goal of delivering a transformational medicine to people living with the condition.
+Alexion’s research teams are working to uncover new insights about AL amyloidosis with the goal of delivering a transformational medicine to people living with the condition.

 We are dedicated to building upon our trailblazing science in rare disease to translate emerging science into transformational medicines for even more patients.